kuzudb/kuzu-docs/docs/extensions/overview.md

 ---

 # Overview

-Kùzu provides a flexible and robust extension framework designed to allow users to extend database functionalities (e.g. data types, functions and file system) by dynamically loading extensions.
+Kùzu has an extension framework designed to extend Kùzu's capabilities.
+Currently our only extension supports reading data  from a file hosted on a http(s) server and can be used to read from Amazon S3.
+We plan to implement additional extensions, such as to support new data types, functions and indices.

 # Official extensions